rsw359/reading-notes/README.md

 perma301-noats/class-01: /
 -->

-# The purpose of this site is to document knowledge gained throughout the Code Fellows courses.
-This will include reading-notes, code snippets, project notes, and general musings
+# The purpose of this site is to document knowledge gained from the reading assignments throughout the Code Fellows courses

 ## Contents